 Did you know that the most commonly used menstrual products – pads and tampons – are also the most detrimental to our natural environment?
-According to the European Commission, menstrual products are the fifth most found plastic polluters found in the ocean.
+According to the European Commission, menstrual products are the fifth biggest plastic polluters found in the ocean.
 It’s not only their plastic packaging that is worrisome, it’s also the products themselves.

 Conventional pads and tampons are synthetics soaked in bleach, super absorbent acrylic polymers (SAPs), dioxins, furans, adhesives and fragrances, as well as other toxic elements that cause harm both to your body and the environment.